BCP

 Contact a New York Gender-Based Violence Lawyer Today

 Were you harmed due to an act of gender-based violence?
-If so, contact the New York civil litigation attorneys of Hach & Rose, LLP to discuss the details of your case and learn more about your rights under the GMVA.
+If so, contact the New York civil litigation attorneys of Hach Rose Schirripa & Cheverie LLP to discuss the details of your case and learn more about your rights under the GMVA.
 We have the knowledge and experience to help you hold your abuser accountable in civil court and will work tirelessly to help you seek a fair settlement or verdict.

 We understand how traumatic it can be to be victimized based on your gender.
 Whether the statute of limitations has already passed in your case, and you are hoping to bring a lawsuit during the lookback window, or you are not presently time-barred and wish to hold a negligent person or institution accountable for gender-based violence, we have the resources to build a strong case on your behalf.

-Contact Hach & Rose, LLP today at (212) 779-0057 for a free consultation.
+Contact Hach Rose Schirripa & Cheverie LLP today at (212) 779-0057 for a free consultation.

-Contact Hach & Rose, LLP right now at (212) 779-0057 for a FREE, discreet consultation
+Contact Hach Rose Schirripa & Cheverie LLP right now at (212) 779-0057 for a FREE, discreet consultation

 Instant confidential case evaluation - click here